-The area referred to as Stoke Cross is formed at the crest of the hill on the A465, beginning in the west at Woodend Lane and encompassing an area to just east of the newly constructed 'Woodland View' development, covering an area of approximately 19 Hectares.
+The area referred to as Stoke Cross is formed at the crest of the hill on the A465, beginning in the west at Woodend Lane and encompassing an area to just east of the newly constructed 'Newlands' development', covering an area of approximately 19 Hectares.

-Primary access to this character area is provided by the A465, Woodend Lane provides limited access 1.7km north terminating at a Cowarne Brook Farm and an unnamed road which diverges close to the Westbury development provides access north, servicing the wider NP Area and linking with Bredenbury (7km) and the A44 Worcester Road (5.5km) in the north.
+Primary access to this character area is provided by the A465, Woodend Lane provides limited access 1.7km north before terminating at a farm and an unnamed road which diverges close to the Westbury development provides access north, servicing the wider NP Area and linking with Bredenbury (7km) and the A44 Worcester Road (5.5km) in the north.

-a crescent development of two-storey dwellings and a Stoke Lacy Village Hall, and on the corner of Woodend to Woodend Lane, two single-storey dwellings face the concentration of housing.
-In the west on the A465 close Woodland View development has increased this area's Houses' and further east the recent completion of the serves a small development known locally as the 'Swedish unit accommodation.
-South of the A465 an access track further cul-de-sac of modest two-storey and single storey Westbury development north of the A465 comprises concentrated where C1116 branches off the A465.
-Some Development is mixed comprising residential and nonand none are sited perpendicular to road access. created by their proximity - is less pronounced here Lane there are two large residential two-storey dwellings properties front the A465, all with garden frontages.
-The residential, most residential development is mainly The roadside presence of properties and the enclosure
+an access track serves a small development known locally and single storey unit accommodation.
+South of the A465 this areas concentration of housing.
+In the west on the completion of the Newlands development has increased as the 'Swedish Houses' and further east the recent dwellings and a further cul-de-sac of modest two-storey A465 comprises a crescent development of two-storey trontages.
+The Westbury development north of the A465.
+Some properties front the A465, all with garden concentrated where the unnamed road branches off the Development is mixed comprising residential and nonand none are sited perpendicular to road access. created by their proximity - is less pronounced here dwellings.
+Woodend Lane there are two large residential two-storey face the Stoke Lacy Village Hall, and on the corner of A465 close to Woodend Lane, two single-storey dwellings residential, most residential development is mainly The roadside presence of properties and the enclosure

 The settlement layout comprises of small groups (ones and twos) and standalone dwellings located along the road, some later development has occurred behind the original roadside development.
 Westbury goes against this precedent by increasing development numbers and introducing a cul-de-sac and crescent development of twenty three houses (built mid to late 1960s).
-The Woodland View development of 28 houses again raises development quantity and goes against the settlement pattern of the character area.
+The Newlands development of 28 houses again raises development quantity and goes against the settlement pattern of the character area.